-- Please monitor the kind of language child uses and the company he/she follows.
+- Please monitor the kind of language the child uses and the company he/she follows.

 - Encourage attempting to answer new questions or questioning in different ways.

-- Child may commit a few mistakes, may earn a lesser grade but eventually he/she would develop a thinking and analytical mind.
+- The child may commit a few mistakes, may earn a lesser grade but eventually, he/she would develop a thinking and analytical mind.
 Is that not what we want to see in our kids?

 So please don’t panic over A or B grades.
 Enjoy and acknowledge the process of learning.
 Believe me, particularly in this age group, ‘conceptual clarity' and ‘developing a thinking mind’ are important, rather than the marks & grades.

-- Excursions & visits would be an integral part of our learning programme, some special thematic visits could be paid visits too and we would want none of our kids miss all such awesome real life exposures.
+- Excursions & visits would be an integral part of our learning programme, some special thematic visits could be paid visits too and we would want none of our kids to miss all such awesome real-life exposures.

-- Activities and events would also be the extremely enriching components of our curriculum which leads to all round development of child’s personality.
-All the children will take part in Morning Assembly, presentations and other activities.
+- Activities and events would also be the extremely enriching components of our curriculum which leads to the all-round development of a child’s personality.
+All the children will take part in Morning Assembly, presentations, and other activities.
 So please contribute promptly towards all such activities without a second thought.

-In the class rooms, the overall transaction, by practice, is in English.
-However, for the clear understanding of concepts, teachers do need to go bilingual at times.
-The concept clarity is certainly the most important focus point.
+In the classrooms, the overall transaction, by practice, is in English.
+However, for a clear understanding of concepts, teachers do need to go bilingual at times.
+The concept of clarity is certainly the most important focus point.

-- The curriculum and Syllabus has been planned very thoughtfully.
+- The curriculum and Syllabus have been planned very thoughtfully.
 But at times, children take more time to understand a topic, than expected.
-In such a case, thorough understanding of the concept would be the priority, and we would not prefer to run mindlessly with the syllabus.
-Parents are expected to understand and acknowledge that children learn at different paces which cannot be always pre calculated.
+In such a case, a thorough understanding of the concept would be the priority, and we would not prefer to run mindlessly with the syllabus.
+Parents are expected to understand and acknowledge that children learn at different paces which cannot be always pre-calculated.
 However, formal intimation would be given, wherever and whenever necessary.

 - Do work regularly with the children, in a pleasant way.
 Discipline them through role modeling.
 Children may not do what you say, but they surely catch what you do.

-- There is a lot of violence, excessive media exposure and degenerating value systems around our children.
-At times, this brings a lot of negativity, restlessness and short attention span in children.
+- There is a lot of violence, excessive media exposure, and degenerating value systems around our children.
+At times, this brings a lot of negativity, restlessness, and a short attention span in children.
 So, please limit and monitor the quality of T.V. programmes they watch.
 Instead, give your quality time to children.
-Read, interact, play or go outdoors with them.
+Read, interact, play, or go outdoors with them.
 Involve them in the daily chores you do.
 Let them feel a part and take responsibility.

-- Discipline them gently yet firmly by following a well structured itiniery at home.
+- Discipline them gently yet firmly by following a well-structured itinerary at home.
 Take all the necessary activities into account.
 Most importantly, be consistent.
 Say what you mean and mean what you say.

 - Do respect your child’s temple of learning, his/her school.
-Be positive and supportive towards all the programmes initiated by school.
-Be constructive and volunteering towards all the activities of school curriculum.
+Be positive and supportive of all the programmes initiated by the school.
+Be constructive and volunteer towards all the activities of the school curriculum.

-- Parents must keep on revising and helping their wards as per teacher’s suggestions.
-For the conceptual clarity, the parents should preferably align their facilitation at home with the teaching-learning strategy and methods being used by the teacher in school.
+- Parents must keep on revising and helping their wards as per the teacher’s suggestions.
+For conceptual clarity, the parents should preferably align their facilitation at home with the teaching-learning strategy and methods being used by the teacher in school.
 There is no need to run ahead of the syllabus.
-There in no hurry.
+There is no hurry.
 Let the child learn at his/her pace.